MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`testSelector`** - **Select tests using**<br>
 `string`.
 Required.
 Allowed values: `testAssemblies` (Test assemblies), `testPlan` (Test plan), `testRun` (Test run).
 Default value: `testAssemblies`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-<ul><li><b>Test assembly: </b>Use this option to specify one or more test assemblies that contain your tests.
-You can optionally specify a filter criteria to select only specific tests.</li><li><b>Test plan: </b>Use this option to run tests from your test plan that have an automated test method associated with it.
-To learn more about how to associate tests with a test case work item, see [Associate automated tests with test cases](/azure/devops/test/associate-automated-test-with-test-case).</li><li><b>Test run: </b>Use this option when you are setting up an environment to run tests from [test plans](/azure/devops/test/run-automated-tests-from-test-hub).
-This option should not be used when running tests in a continuous integration/continuous deployment (CI/CD) pipeline.</li>
+- **Test assembly:** Specifies one or more test assemblies that contain your tests.
+You can optionally specify a filter criteria to select only specific tests.
+- **Test plan:** Runs tests from your test plan that have an automated test method associated with it.
+To learn more about how to associate tests with a test case work item, see [Associate automated tests with test cases](/azure/devops/test/associate-automated-test-with-test-case).
+- **Test run:** Use this option when you are setting up an environment to run tests from [test plans](/azure/devops/test/run-automated-tests-from-test-hub).
+This option should not be used when running tests in a continuous integration/continuous deployment (CI/CD) pipeline.
 <!-- :::editable-content-end::: -->
 <br>